 If you have an outdoor space at home, you could make it wildlife-friendly by planting seeds, building a 'bug hotel', or putting out food and water for birds.
 You can help keep your local area safe for animals by carefully disposing of litter or helping at a beach clean.
 When you are enjoying the countryside, always follow the Scottish Outdoor Access Code to enjoy nature responsibly.
-And don't forget to keep your eyes and ears open for reports from COP 15 once it gets underway.
-It's going to be such an important event for the future of our planet!
+And don't forget to keep your eyes and ears open for reports from COP 15.
+It's such an important event for the future of our planet!

 Show your support for the planet by taking action and following the progress of the conference in the links provided.

-Why not have a go at something green in the run up to COP15?
+Why not have a go at something green?

 Let us know if you do-we could send you a certificate!